As a search and rescue team crew leader, Outbound Dan Human delivers his best tips for hiking safely in all seasons.

 I generally wear a lightweight mountaineering harness with an absence of gear loops, so I needed this sling for carrying equipment.
-Many manufactures like Black Diamond and Metolius produce well made padded gear slings.
+Many manufacturers like Black Diamond and Metolius produce well-made padded gear slings.

 However, why pay $30 or more when you can make your own gear sling easily at home?
 This version is based on numerous homemade gear sling designs and modified to suit my needs as a search and rescue rope team member.

 I assembled this climbing sling from scrap pieces of outdoor equipment found while rummaging through the gear closet.
 From start to finish, this sling took about 30 minutes to complete.
 Your times may differ, given your skill with a needle and the number of carrying loops you add.

 - Surgical tubing, 12-inches *